 The topic of NUMA and vNUMA has come up quite a bit recently for me.
 I’ve had in-depth discussions with many of my customers, co-workers and people that I have interviewed for positions where I work.
 I like to engage people during discussions and I always try to gauge their understanding of the topic first before anything else.
 Creates less confusion that way when it comes time for me to explain it.

 NUMA and vNUMA are an integral part of my customer discussions for designing, sizing or troubleshooting performance related concerns or issues.
 One customer example would involve one who recently needed a server hardware refresh.
 Covering this topic with them was very important because their legacy compute hardware contained dual socket 12-core CPUs whereas the new hardware utilized dual socket 10-core CPUs.
-Do you see the potential impact/risk here regarding NUMA?
-Additionally the impact to overall performance?
+Do you see the potential impact/risk here regarding NUMA as well as the negative impact it could have to overall performance?
 We will take a look at this more in a moment but keep this in the back of your mind for the time being.

 My goal here in this blog article to provide you with a foundational understanding of NUMA.
 Start with the basics/fundamentals and then you can go further with it later on your own.

 We are going to make this a “Basics 101” type of discussion.
 First, NUMA is an acronym that stands for “Non-Uniform Memory Access”.
-Non-uniform means memory is being accessed…
+Non-uniform meaning memory is being accessed…

 The underlying system hardware has more than one system bus; a Shared Memory Architecture found in today’s SMP systems.
 Each physical CPU is assigned “local” memory.
 Local memory access delivers Low Latency and High Performance (bandwidth).
 If a CPU has to access memory owned by another CPU, latency will increase; low performance (bandwidth).
 This type of memory access is called “remote” memory and a situation you want to avoid.